ant-design/ant-design/docs/react/faq.en-US.md

 ### Does `antd` supply standalone files like 'react' do?

 Yep, you can [import `antd` with script tag](https://ant.design/docs/react/install?locale=en-US#Import-in-Browser).
-But we recommend use `npm` to import `antd`, it is simple and easy to maintain.
+But we recommend using `npm` to import `antd`, it is simple and easy to maintain.

 ### I can't visit `icon` in my network environment.

 You should deploy the iconfont files to your network by following this [example](https://github.com/ant-design/antd-init/tree/7c1a33cadb98f2fd8688fe527dd7f98215b9bced/examples/local-iconfont). [#1070](https://github.com/ant-design/ant-design/issues/1070)

-After 3.9.x [we are using svg icon](/components/icon#svg-icons) so you don't need to deploy iconfont locally any more!
+After 3.9.x [we are using svg icon](/components/icon#svg-icons), so you don't need to deploy iconfont locally anymore!

 ### How to extend antd's components?